 An introduction to the medium of clay incorporating hand building and wheel throwing to introduce the student to both the sculptural and utilitarian uses of clay.
 The student will also be introduced to a variety of glazing and firing techniques.
-Outof-class work required.
 (Area VI)